senzing-garage/knowledge-base/HOWTO/bring-up-ELK-stack.md

   senzing:
     name: ${SENZING_DOCKER_NETWORK:-senzing-network}
 ```
-  Optionally, a pre-made dashboard can be imported by adding this "container" that runs a script to add it
+  optionally, a pre-made dashboard for kibana can be imported by adding this "container" that runs a script to add it
 ``` yaml
     kibana-dashboard:
     container_name: senzing-kibana-dashboard